do-community/ansible-playbooks/README.md

 The playbooks contained in this repository were created for educational purposes, and should serve as a base for you to create your own playbooks and roles.

-Although we opt to not use roles, our playbooks follow a distinctive structure to facilitate reuse while keeping them mostly self-contained and straightforward.
+Although we opt to not use the roles, our playbooks follow a distinctive structure to facilitate the reuse while keeping them mostly self-contained and straightforward.

 For instance, this is how the `lemp` playbook is structured: